rmorabia/rmorabia.github.io/content/blog/jj.md

 For a while, it was really working.
 I was putting up PRs and just working on the next one, and it was already ready to go by the time I got an approval and a merge.

-Then, after VisualJJ broke for me one weekend, I stopped using it.
+Then, after VisualJJ broke for me late one week, I stopped using it.
 (In VisualJJ’s defense, which I think is a one man operation by Fedor Sheremetyev, he’s been super responsive and quick with bug reports).
-I meant to restart, I mean, VisualJJ fixed the bug within 2 days.
+I meant to restart the next Monday, I mean, VisualJJ fixed the bug within 2 days.

 Why didn’t I?
 I had a team member join on rotation who just catapulted my personal PR approval rate.
 It also seemed that my commitment to smaller PRs did seem to be a convincing bribe!
 I was no longer finishing my follow-up PRs before I got an approval.
 None of those issues with Git mattered anymore, although I should probably still be putting major Prettier changes into its own PR.